CMMS Solution CMMS Blog What Is Maintenance Scheduling

 Maintenance supervisors are an integral part of maintenance teams as they are responsible for managing and overseeing all maintenance activities.
 On the other hand, maintenance planners are specialists who map out maintenance operations.

 In large operations with complex maintenance requirements, dedicated and specialized schedulers are often necessary.
-On the contrary, in smaller setups, this responsibility may fall upon individual supervisors or even the planners themselves.
+On the other hand, in smaller setups, this responsibility may fall on individual supervisors or even the planners themselves.

-When scheduling and planning maintenance operations, it is imperative for maintenance teams to take various factors into consideration.
+When scheduling and planning maintenance operations, it is essential for maintenance teams to consider various factors.

 To ensure everything is included, make sure to follow all the steps outlined in the maintenance scheduling process below.